 - Compact Size: Learning from previous robotic vacuums, the Braava is built to fit under the usual household furniture.
 It can get under couches, tables and other tight spaces.
 It also has enough coverage to clean corners as well, something not all robots can boast about.

 - Quiet: Unlike some of the older Roomba and Neato models, the Braava is surprisingly quiet.
 It goes about its job with a low hum.

-- Price: Topping out at $300, the Braava is a cheaper than robot vacuums and is more effective and efficient than hand mops.
+- Price: With the attractive price tag, the Braava is a cheaper than robot vacuums and is more effective and efficient than hand mops.
 Within a year the investment pays for itself in time saved.
 While still not within everyone’s budget, the list price is more affordable than expected.

 Pros and Cons of the Braava